Need (novel series): Story development

-Character creations
+Characters

 During a 2009 interview, Jones discussed her motivations in creating and developing the character of Zara.

 A lot of contemporary fantasy novels for adults have incredibly confident, butt-kicking heroines but that dominance hasn't completely taken over the young adult genre.
 There are still a lot of damsels in distress, which is okay, but I wanted some variety, some female leads who become tough and still are girls, who have bravery and empathy.
 Zara's development is like those adult protagonists for a reason.
 Girls deserve stories where the butt-kicking and the saving isn't ALWAYS done by the guys.
 They deserve stories where the female isn't always the damsel in distress.
 She can be in distress sometimes, but not all the time.

 According to the author, many of the male characters were inspired by actual people in her life, which facilitated her efforts to make them three-dimensional.